SeaOptative/Google-Business-Intelligence-Cert-Cyclistic-Case-Study/cyclistic_case_study/Project_Requirement_Docs.md

 # Project Requirements Document: Cyclistic

-Purpose:
-Cyclistic's Customer Growth Team is developing a business plan for the upcoming year.
-The team wants to understand how their customers are using their bikes; their top priority is identifying customer demand at different station locations.
-The dataset includes millions of rides, so the team wants a dashboard that summarizes key insights.
-Business plans that are driven by customer insights are more successful than plans driven by just internal staff observations.
-The executive view must include key data points that are summarized and aggregated in order for the leadership team to get a clear vision of how customers are using Cyclistic.
+Cyclistic’s Customer Growth Team is developing a business plan for the upcoming year.
+They want to understand customer bike usage and identify demand at different station locations.
+The dataset includes millions of rides, so they need a dashboard summarizing key insights.
+Customer-driven business plans are more successful than those based solely on internal observations.
+The executive view should include aggregated data points to help leadership understand customer usage on Cyclistic.

-Key dependencies:
+Key Dependencies:

-This project will require a dataset of customer data, so the Director of Customer Data will need to approve the request.
-Approval should also be given by the teams that own specific product data including bike trip duration and bike identification numbers to validate that the data is being interpreted correctly.
-The primary contacts are Adhira Patel, Megan Pirato, Rick Andersson, and Tessa Blackwell.
+This project requires customer data approval from the Director of Customer Data.
+Additionally, the product data teams, including bike trip durations and bike identification numbers, must approve to ensure accurate data interpretation.

+Primary Contacts:

+* Adhira Patel
+* Megan Pirato
+* Rick Andersson
+* Tessa Blackwell

 Stakeholder requirements:

-In order to continuously improve and effectively market products, the dashboard must help Cyclistic decision-makers understand how their customers are using the bikes and the demand at different locations, including factors that might influence that demand at different times.
+The dashboard must help Cyclistic decision-makers understand customer bike usage and demand at different locations, considering factors that influence demand at different times, to continuously improve and effectively market products.
-●	A table or map visualization exploring starting and ending station locations, aggregated by location.
-R ●	A visualization showing which destination (ending) locations are popular based on the total trip minutes.
-R ●	A visualization that focuses on trends from the summer of 2015.
-D ●	A visualization showing the percent growth in the number of trips year over year.
-R ●	Gather insights about congestion at stations.
+ ● A table or map visualization showing starting and ending station locations aggregated by location.
+R ● A visualization showing popular destination locations based on total trip minutes.
+R ● A visualization focusing on summer 2015 trends.
+D
+● A visualization showing year-over-year trip growth.
+R ● Gather insights about station congestion.
 N
-●	Gather insights about the number of trips across all starting and ending locations.
-R ●	Gather insights about peak usage by time of day, season, and the impact of weather.
+● Gather insights about total trips across locations.
+R ● Gather insights about peak usage by time of day, season, and weather impact.
 R

 Success criteria:

-Specific: BI insights must clearly identify the specific characteristics of a successful product.
-They must demonstrate how customers are currently using bikes and what impacts demand at station locations.
-Measurable: Each trip should be evaluated using starting and ending location, duration, variables such as time of day, season, and weather.
-For example, do customers use Cyclistic less when it rains?
-Or does bikeshare demand stay consistent?
-Does this vary by location and user types (subscribers vs. non-subscribers)?
-Action-oriented: These outcomes must prove or disprove the theory that location, time, season, and weather impact user demand.
-Then, the Cyclistic team will use this knowledge to refine future product development.
-Relevant: All metrics must support the primary question: How can we build a better Cyclistic experience?
-Time-bound: Analyze data that spans at least one year to see how seasonality affects usage.
-Exploring data that spans multiple months will capture peaks and valleys in usage.
-User journeys:
+- Specific: BI insights must clearly identify product characteristics and customer bike usage, impacting demand at station locations.
+- Measurable: Each trip should be evaluated using starting and ending locations, duration, time of day, season, and weather.
+- Action-oriented: Outcomes must prove or disprove the impact of location, time, season, and weather on user demand, enabling Cyclistic to refine product development.
+- Relevant: Metrics must support the primary question: How can we build a better Cyclistic experience?
+- Time-bound: Analyze data spanning at least a year to see seasonality’s impact on usage, with multiple-month data capturing peak and valley trends.

+User Journeys: Enhancing the Bike-Share Experience
-The main purpose of Cyclistic is to provide customers with a better bike-share experience.
-A deeper dive into trip trends will help decision-makers explore how customers are currently using Cyclistic bikes and how that experience can be improved.
+The primary objective of Cyclistic is to elevate the overall bike-share experience for its customers.
+An in-depth analysis of trip trends will empower decision-makers to gain insights into the current usage patterns of Cyclistic bikes and identify opportunities for enhancing the customer experience.

-Assumptions:
-The dataset includes latitude and longitude of stations but does not identify more geographic aggregation details like zip code, neighborhood name, or borough.
-The team will provide a separate database with this data.
+Assumptions: The dataset includes latitude and longitude of stations but does not provide additional geographic aggregation details such as zip codes, neighborhood names, or boroughs.
+The team will provide a separate database containing this information.

-The weather data provided does not include what time precipitation occurred; it’s possible that on some days, it precipitated during off-peak hours.
-However, for the purpose of this dashboard, you should assume any amount of precipitation that occurred on the day of the trip could have an impact.
+The weather data provided does not specify the time of precipitation occurrence.
+It is possible that precipitation occurred during off-peak hours on certain days.
+However, for the purpose of this dashboard, it is reasonable to assume that any precipitation that occurred on the day of the trip could have an impact.

-Starting bike trips at a location will be impossible if there are no bikes available at a station, so we might need to consider other factors for demand.
+Beginning bike trips at a location will be impossible if there are no available bikes at a station.
+Therefore, we may need to consider other factors for demand.

-Compliance and privacy:
-The data must not include any personal data such as name, email address, phone number, or physical address.
-The user provides this data as part of their device activation but is not necessary for this project.
-It is paramount that the users be anonymized to avoid any bias.
+Compliance and Privacy: The dataset must not contain any personal information such as names, email addresses, phone numbers, or physical addresses.
+Users provide this data as part of their device activation, but it is not essential for the project’s functionality.
+Anonymization of users is crucial to prevent any potential biases.

-Accessibility:
-The dashboards should offer text alternatives including large print and text-to-speech.
+Accessibility: The dashboards should provide text alternatives, including large print and text-to-speech capabilities.

-Roll-out plan:
+Roll-out Plan:

+Stakeholder Request:
-The stakeholders have requested a completed BI tool in six weeks:
+The stakeholders have requested a comprehensive Business Intelligence (BI) tool to be completed within six weeks.

+Week 1:
+- Dataset Assignment: The dataset will be assigned to the team.
-●	Week 1: Dataset assigned.
-Initial design for fields and BikeIDs validated to fit the requirements.
+- Initial Design Validation: The initial design for the fields and BikeIDs will be validated to ensure alignment with the project requirements.

-●	Weeks 2-3: SQL & ETL development
-●	Weeks 3-4: Finalize SQL.
-Dashboard design.
-1st draft review with peers.
-●	Weeks 5-6: Dashboard development and testing
+Week 2-3:
+- SQL and ETL Development: The team will focus on developing SQL queries and ETL processes.

+Week 3-4:
+- Finalization of SQL: The SQL queries will be finalized.
+- Dashboard Design: The dashboard design will be completed.
+- First Draft Review with Peers: The dashboard will be reviewed and feedback will be provided by peers.

+Week 5-6:
+- Dashboard Development and Testing: The team will continue developing the dashboard and conducting thorough testing to